L1onLight/portfolio-bot/README.md

 ## Aiogram Portfolio-bot

-A telegram bot built with Python using Aiogram library.
+A telegram bot built with Python using the Aiogram library to showcase author's portfolio.

 Running on Oracle Cloud.